chatox/networks-science-course/practicum/README.md

 Each practice session and assignment specifies what you should submit.
 Read it carefully to ensure that you are including everything that was asked.

-Identify the authorship and date of each report with a paragraph on the first page (or with a cover page for longer reports), including:
+Identify the authorship and date of each report with a paragraph on the first page including:

 * the report's title or purpose,
 * the author name(s) and e-mail(s), and